Piasy/BigImageViewer/README.md

 You can try the example to checkout the differences! https://fir.im/BIV .
 Thanks for fir.im!

+## Caveats

++ Handle permission when you want to save image into gallery.
++ When you want load local image file, you can create the Uri via `Uri.fromFile`, but the path will be url encoded, and may cause the image loader fail to load it, consider using `Uri.parse("file://" + file.getAbsolutePath())`.

 ## Why another big image viewer?

 There are several big image viewer libraries, [PhotoDraweeView](https://github.com/ongakuer/PhotoDraweeView), [FrescoImageViewer](https://github.com/stfalcon-studio/FrescoImageViewer), and [Subsampling Scale Image View](https://github.com/davemorrissey/subsampling-scale-image-view).